 These are some of BATA’s recent media releases and comments.
 Email us if you want to be added to our media release distribution list.

-Welcoming the ITC report, Simon Buck, Chief Executive of the British Air Transport Association, said:
+Commenting on the Prime Minister’s announcement of changes to visitor visas for Chinese tourists, Nathan Stower, Chief Executive of the British Air Transport Association, said:

 “Making it easier and more convenient for high-spending Chinese visitors to come to the UK could be the dictionary definition of a no-brainer.
 Today’s announcement is another important step in the right direction and the Prime Minister deserves much credit for recognising the importance of this issue.
 We will continue to encourage the Government to go further to increase the competitiveness of the UK’s visa system in China and other important markets like India, including early implementation of their plans to reduce the cost of a 10 year multiple entry visit visa from to £822 to £85.
 UK airlines will continue to play their part in attracting these high value tourists to our shores.”Read more

 The inaugural BATA annual lecture took place on the afternoon of Wednesday 14 October, with Carolyn McCall, Chief Executive of easyJet, delivering a speech to an audience of senior industry figures and stakeholders at the London Transport Museum in Covent Garden.Read more

 BATA has called on the Government to abolish Air Passenger Duty during this Parliament in its response to a Treasury consultation on APD devolution.Read more

 Responding to the publication of the Scottish Government’s Programme for Government 2015-16, British Air Transport Association Chief Executive, Nathan Stower, said: